| Title: | Client Library for SpatioTemporal Asset Catalog |

 NOTE: All of the above spatial object types, except for the

-, representing a WKT, may lose precision due to numeric
+character, representing a WKT, may lose precision due to numeric

 truncation when R converts numbers to JSON text.
 WKT strings are